hsynercn/nestjs-demo-movie-app/README.md

 Will be responsible for CRUD operations for ticket entity.

 - A ticket cannot be created for a session that is full, or has an age restriction that is not satisfied by the user.
+- Module will use a state machine to control the ticket state changes.
+We will use Booked, Used, and Cancelled states.
+One ticket could move from Booked to Used, or Cancelled states.
+Other state changes are not allowed.

+### UsersModule

+Will be responsible for register operation

+- Module will use hashing for the password field.

+### AuthModule

+Will be responsible for authentication, and role based authorization.

+- Will use jwt to generate tokens.
+Tokens will store the user id, and role information.

 ## Technical Design